tcse-iscas/cachecheck/README.md

 ```
 #### 1.3 Collect Traces
 While the application runs on Spark, the instrumented code can collect traces and store them in `$SPARK_HOME/trace/`.
-In our experiment, we use Spark's build-in examples and six word count examples to drive Spark running.
+In our experiment, we use Spark's build-in examples and six word count examples as test cases.
-Taking SparkPi as the example, it can run by the command
+Taking SparkPi as the example, we can run it by the command
 ```bash
 $SPARK_HOME/bin/run-example SparkPi
 ```